jjmv/Darya-Terminal-Assistant/README.md

 It is really easy, by now, there is no installer but i am working in it.

-In order to install Darya in your machine you just need to the steps described on this post of my blog.
+In order to install Darya in your machine you just need to follow the steps described on this post of my blog.

 [How to install Darya](http://gogaryi.blogspot.mx/2017/04/how-to-install-darya-terminal-assistant.html)